 Reopening a Case

-When starting a new file on a case that was previously active, the VR staff copies significant documents from the closed case file for placement in the new file.
+When starting a new file on a case that was previously active, the VR staff copies or download significant documents from the closed case file for placement in the new file.
 Do not remove forms, reports, and other data from the old file.

 D-303-2: Records and Reports from Outside Sources

-Records and reports that are received from other sources, such as medical providers or training institutions, must be reviewed by the VR counselor before they are filed in the customer's paper file.
+Records and reports that are received from other sources, such as medical providers or training institutions, must be reviewed by the VR counselor before they are filed in the customer's paper or virtual case file.
 The VR counselor initials and dates next to each date stamp to confirm that they have reviewed the content.

 With the exception of the required date stamps and VR counselor date and initials to confirm review of content, VR staff should avoid making permanent marks on records and reports that are received from sources outside of VR.
 The use of a yellow highlighter to draw attention to specific content is acceptable.

+Computerized Criminal History (CCH) records are not to be added to a customer’s virtual case file under any circumstances.
+For information on storing these records, refer to B-405-4: Evaluating and Documenting Computerized Criminal History Results.

-Content that is not relevant to the customer's VR services should not be maintained in the paper case file.
+Content that is not relevant to the customer's VR services should not be maintained in the customer’s virtual or paper case file.
 When content is received that is not relevant to the customer's VR case, this information should be disposed of by the VR counselor.

 D-304: Transfer of Cases and Caseloads